Submanifolds with nonparallel first normal bundle revisited

-The osculating space of $f$ at $x\in M^n$ is $f_*T_x M\oplus N_1^f(x)$.
-Hence, the condition that the osculating spaces of $f$ be a constant proper subspace along $M^n$ is equivalent to the first normal spaces forming a proper normal subbundle $N_1^f$ that is parallel in the normal connection; see \cite{Da} or \cite{Sp}.
-Then $f$ reduces codimension to $p=\rank \,N_1^f$, i.e., it can be seen as a substantial \ii into an affine subspace $\R^{n+p}$ of $\R^N$.
+The \emph{osculating space} of $f$ at $x\in M^n$ is defined as $f_*T_x M\oplus N_1^f(x)$.
+It is easy to see that all osculating spaces of $f$ have the same dimension and are parallel to a fixed proper subspace of $\R^N$ if and only if the first normal spaces form a proper normal subbundle $N_1^f$ that is parallel in the normal connection; see \cite{Da} or \cite{Sp}.
+Then $f$ reduces codimension to $p=\rank \,N_1^f$, that is, it can be seen as a substantial \ii into an affine subspace $\R^{n+p}$ of $\R^N$.